In some people, hemorrhoids clear up after a few days. In other cases, they can become a regular occurrence.

 Including plenty of fiber-rich foods in the diet is generally beneficial.
-Plant fibers from fruits, vegetables, nuts, and grains help collect water in the stool, making it softer and easier to pass.
+Plant fibers help collect water in the stool, making it softer and easier to pass.
+These come from:

-Drinking plenty of water throughout the day helps ensure that the body has enough water for healthy digestion, which can also ease constipation.
+Drinking plenty of water throughout the day helps ensure that the body has enough hydration for healthy digestion, which can also ease constipation.

 Making a few small lifestyle changes can help minimize the symptoms of hemorrhoids.
 Some tips include: